uxlfoundation/oneTBB/doc/index.rst

 **[WIP\_DSGN]** Design and implement support for request priorities.

 Each resources request can be assigned a priority.
-Prioritized requests are handled differently by the Resouce Manager than non-prioritized ones.
+Prioritized requests are handled differently by the Resource Manager than non-prioritized ones.

 .. code:: cpp